carbon-language/carbon-lang/docs/design/classes.md

 with C++ abstract base classes without data members, matching the [interface as base class use case](#interface-as-base-class):

--   Ability to convert an object-safe interface (a type-of-type) into an C++-compatible base class (a base type), maybe using `AsBaseClass(MyInterface)`.
+-   Ability to convert an object-safe interface (a facet type) into an C++-compatible base class (a base type), maybe using `AsBaseClass(MyInterface)`.
--   Ability to convert a C++ base class without data members (a base type) into an object-safe interface (a type-of-type), maybe using `AsInterface(MyIBC)`.
+-   Ability to convert a C++ base class without data members (a base type) into an object-safe interface (a facet type), maybe using `AsInterface(MyIBC)`.
 -   Ability to convert a (thin) pointer to an abstract base class to a `DynPtr` of the corresponding interface.
 -   Ability to convert `DynPtr(MyInterface)` values to a proxy type that extends